Experiencing the Power of the Gospel

 falsely charged with the guilt, and punished with the most exquisite tortures, the persons commonly called Christians, who were hated for their enormities.
 Christus, the founder of the name, was put to death by Pontius Pilate, procurator of Judea in the reign of Tiberius.…

 Luke 23 (v.
 20) Pilate, therefore, wishing to release Jesus, again called out to them. (v.
 21) But they shouted saying, “Crucify Him, crucify Him!” (v.
+24) So Pilate gave sentence that it should be as they requested. (v.
 50) And behold, there was a man named Joseph, a council member, a good and just man. (v.
 52) This man went to Pilate and asked for the body of Jesus. (v.
 53) Then he took it down, wrapped it in linen, and laid it in a tomb.…

 Now there was about this time Jesus, a wise man, if it be lawful to call him a man, for he was a doer of wonderful works.…He drew over to him both many of the Jews, and many of the Gentiles.
 He was the Christ, and when Pilate, at the suggestion of the principal men among us, had condemned him to the cross, those that loved him at the first did not forsake him; for he appeared to them alive again the third day; as the divine prophets had foretold.…And the tribe of Christians so named from him are not extinct at this day.